How to Protect Your Music: Copyright Checklist for Indie Artists

 You need to collect mechanical royalties or PRO payouts?

 Unless you’ve registered the musical work, you don’t fully own or control those rights.
+This can lead to lost opportunities and revenue.

 When You Can Register Both with One Form (But Be Careful)

-A. If all of the following are true:
+If all of the following are true:

 You wrote the song